KoenZomers/TadoApi/README.md

 - Get information about the weather around your house
 - Get the early start setting of a zone
 - Switch the early start setting of a zone to enabled or disabled
-- Set the desired temperature in a zone in Celsius and Fahrenheit
+- Set the desired heating temperature in a zone in Celsius and Fahrenheit
 - Switch off the heating in a zone
+- Switch the hot water boiler on and off
 - Show Hi on Tado thermostats or Tado knobs

 ## Still missing